CybOXProject/cyboxproject.github.io/documentation/object-relationships/index.md

 ## <a name="Resumed_By"></a> "Resumed_By"

 The **source Object** was *Resumed by* the **related Object**.
-Commonly used for expressing the fact that the execution of a process or thread was resumed by another process.
+Commonly used for expressing the fact that the execution of a process, thread, or Windows service was resumed by another process.

 ### Inverse